c6o/docs/content/references/cli.md

 #### Using a Raw Token

-If you are running in a headless environment, or otherwise cannot launch a browser successfuly to complete the authentication, instead you can supply a raw token.
+If you are running in a headless environment, or otherwise cannot launch a browser successfully to complete the authentication, instead you can supply a raw token.

 ```bash
 czctl auth login --token <your-token-here>